eliaskousk/parallella-riscv/README.md

-# RISC-V Rocket Core on Parallella & ZedBoard Zynq FPGA Boards
+# RISC-V on Parallella & ZedBoard Zynq FPGA Boards

 ## Contents of this document